All Episodes

 All we can do is pray for his family, pray for this country, and hope that there's enough patriots left.

-Um, I I don't think humanity makes it out of this alive.
+I don't think humanity makes it out of this alive.

-You know, we've got the rise of robots coming, you know, got the AI systems.
+We've got the rise of robots coming, you know, got the AI systems.

 So the AI maximalists think that AI will solve all of humanity's problems and make life a perfect utopia for humans.

-And I'm like, are you kidding me?
+I'm like, are you kidding me?

-Well, let me let me share this with you.
+Well, let me share this with you.

-You know, I use AI to write a lot of code, and I came up with a query the other day I want to share with you that is incredibly disturbing and or a prompt, because you see, when I share this with you, you'll you'll see what I'm talking about.
+And I came up with a query the other day I want to share with you that is incredibly disturbing and or a prompt.

 We've already achieved AGI.

-If if five years ago, if you showed people five years ago what AI can do today, they would have said that's AGI.
+If five years ago, if you showed people five years ago what AI can do today, they would have said that's AGI.

-Let me let me give you an example.
+Let me give you an example.

-So a lot of people don't really understand what AI is doing, they think it's just a word prediction engine.
+So a lot of people don't really understand what AI is doing.

-And it's not, and here's why.
+And here's why.

-I can take I can take a giant Python script of like 5,000 lines or whatever, and I can give it to I can just paste it into an AI engine that's good at coding, and I can add the prompt.
+I can take a giant Python script of like 5,000 lines or whatever, and I can give it to, I can just paste it into an AI engine that's good at coding, and I can add the prompt: explain to me in plain language what this program does.

 And sure enough, it will process all the code and it will come back with a couple of paragraphs and bullet points of what the code does.

-That is conceptually structuring, you know, the action of the code and kind of simulating it in in your fake AI brain and thinking about what will this do, translating that into language and explaining it to me, the human, Christopher, that is so far beyond word prediction.
+That is not word prediction, that is conceptually structuring the action of the code and kind of simulating it in your fake AI brain and thinking about what will this do, translating that in the language and explaining it to me, the human.

-That is intelligence.
+Oh, yeah, that is intelligence.

-But I mean, we have strategies, Mike, that are 5,000, 8,000 lines of code.
+I mean, we have strategies, Mike, that are 5,000, 8,000 lines of code.

 And you can run, I can tell it a prompt to run a new factor optimization, and within less than 120 seconds, I've got a response.